 In the Difficulty-Level-Wise Analysis table, if your Easy Row shows good numbers, you just CAN’T do badly on the test.

 So, fill up your AIRCAT ADAPTIVE Analysis Excel (shown alongwith your AIRCAT attempt) – and see your performance in Easy Questions (Section-wise and Overall) across tests.
-Improving upon that through your CAT preparation would be 75% of what’s needed to excel at the CAT or similar exams.
+Improving upon that through your CAT exam preparation would be 75% of what’s needed to excel at the CAT or similar exams.

 Ask yourself – why did I not attempt it/get it right – for each easy question that you let go and then work on improving it in the next AIRCAT/mock CAT.